nathanww/OpenHaptic/README.md

 The OpenHaptic board will run any Micropython program you load on it; you can do anything one could do in micropython.
 There are also some convenience functions that simplify building apps, see [here](https://github.com/nathanww/OpenHaptic/blob/main/api.md) for details

 # Communicating with other devices
 The ESP32 device has a Bluetooth/Wifi radio, and OpenHaptic [includes some APIs](https://github.com/nathanww/OpenHaptic/blob/main/api.md) for communicating with another device over Bluetooth.
-See here for more details.
 It is also entirely possible to ignore the API and just use custom Micropython code for communication.